-The BSN and Accelerated BSN programs at St. John's College require 56 general education transfer credits to meet our general education course requirements.
-The 17-month Accelerated BSN is only for students that already have successfully completed a bachelor's degree in an area other than nursing.
-The Bachelor of Science In Nursing (BSN) Degree requires 120 credits, 56 general education transfer credits and 64 nursing credits completed at St. John's College.
+The BSN program at St. John's College require 56 general education transfer credits to meet our general education course requirements.

+The Bachelor of Science in Nursing (BSN) Degree requires 120 credits, 56 general education transfer credits and 64 nursing credits completed at St. John's College.
 All courses must be completed at the "C" grade level or higher.

-Beginning the BSN or Accelerated BSN Program
+Beginning the BSN Program

-You may begin the BSN program in the fall upon successful completion of the 6 general education required courses, with understanding that 56 general education transfer credits must be completed by the end of the semester before you graduate.
+You may begin the BSN program in the fall or spring upon successful completion of at least 48 credits including the 6 general education required courses, with an understanding that 56 general education transfer credits must be completed by the end of the semester before you graduate.

-• Fall program completion, December graduation, must have all 56 general education credits completed by the end of the summer term before your final fall semester.

-• Spring program completion, May graduation, must have all 56 general education credits completed by the end of the fall semester before your final spring semester.
+- Fall program completion, December graduation, must have all 56 general education credits completed by the end of the summer term before your final fall semester. - Spring program completion, May graduation, must have all 56 general education credits completed by the end of the fall semester before your final spring semester.

-BSN and Accelerated BSN General Education Required Courses
+BSN General Education Required Courses